2023 Most Popular Biochemistry & Biophysics Bachelor's Degree Schools in the Great Lakes Region

 On average, biochemistry graduates from UW - Madison take out $19,819 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $255.

 The in-demand bachelor’s degree programs at Ohio State University - Main Campus helped the school earn the #3 place on this year’s ranking of the most popular biochemistry, biophysics and molecular biology schools in the Great Lakes Region .
-Ohio State is a fairly large public school located in the city of Columbus.
+Ohio State is a very large public school located in the large city of Columbus.

 Of the 105 students majoring in biochemistry at Ohio State, 39% are male and 61% are female.